DKIM

 The DKIM record exists but the `p=` value is empty.
 That usually means the key has been revoked and should not be used for live signing.

-1. Open the DKIM settings for the domain in your email delivery service.
+1. Open the DKIM settings for your domain in your email delivery service.

 2. Generate, rotate, or re-enable a DKIM key.